vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 Just because you _can_ do something doesn't mean that you have to.
 E.g., imagine that you get assigned a project at work, and while you can go through the motions, your heart isn't in it.
-You feel unfilfilled.
+You feel unfulfilled.
 The lesson is that because we can do things does not mean we should.
 We are allowed to have a voice (and I believe we should) to express what we want to do, and take tiny steps toward that vision.
 If you don't speak up, your career trajectory is essentially like a plastic bag blowing in the wind.
 The challenge here, of course, is related to matching.
 Project groups,